top of page

 ZW Photography-00504.jpg

-“Climate risks are increasing and yet today we’re forced to rally against the possible tripling of the population in an extreme bushire zone.
+“Climate risks are increasing and yet today we’re forced to rally against the possible tripling of the population in an extreme bushfire zone.
 Populating hazardous regions, the scale of this plan - knowing what we know - should be challenged.”

 Dr Wayne Gregson, former Commissioner of DFES during the 2014 Stoneville/Parkerville/Mount Helena Bushfires